stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/troubleshoot.md

 * the command(s) you ran, and/or the job submission script(s) you used
 * the **exact**, **full** error message (or trace) you received.

-    !!! bug "Error messages are critical"
+    !!! danger "Error messages are critical"

         This is very important.
 Without proper error messages, there is nothing we can do to help.
 And *it doesn't work* is not a proper error message.